 As an armchair cloth diaper expert, one of the most common questions I get is “How do I get started on the cheap?”
 Whether you have a limited budget or you just don’t want to invest a lot because you’re not certain it’s the right choice for your family, I’m very excited to now have the answer: buy the Elemental Joy Cloth Diaper Kit!

-For US$99 or CAN$134.95 (at Calgary Cloth Diaper Depot), the Elemental Joy Cloth Diaper Kit gives you twelve diaper changes.
+For US$84 (I can no longer find a Canadian retailer for this set), the Elemental Joy Cloth Diaper Kit gives you twelve diaper changes.
 The diapers are “all-in-two” (AI2) style, meaning you reuse the waterproof cover and replace the insert at least once.
 That’s why the kit contains twelve inserts but only six covers.
-(Note that the current sale price on the Elemental Joy website is a shocking $39.99 … so for Americans I cannot emphasize what a steal of a deal this is!)

 A low price point for cloth diapers can be indicative of unethical (or at least semi-shady) manufacturing practices, low quality standards and a lack of customer support.
 But Elemental Joy products are manufactured in St. Louis, MO, with CPSIA-approved materials and are backed by Cotton Babies’ 1-year warranty and 30-day money back guarantee.

 About the covers

 Elemental Joy is owned by cloth diaper giant Cotton Babies.
 Cotton Babies is behind bumGenius, so it’s no surprise that the Elemental Joy cover has a lot in common with bumGenius pocket diapers and with Cotton Babies’ AI2 brand, Flip.
 Under the Elemental Joy banner there is also a pocket diaper, which I have previously reviewed.